Decentralized Insurance: A Web3 Approach

 "I think one of the challenges of starting DAOs today is that you're building a product and trying to figure out how to start and lead a DAO.
 That's really challenging in a world where DAOs are so new."

 Another challenge is navigating the regulatory landscape, as insurance is a heavily regulated industry in most jurisdictions.
 Decentralized insurance projects must work closely with regulators to ensure compliance and build consumer trust.
+The structural choice of where the DAO is incorporated is part of that work — projects that operate without a real legal entity face questions from counterparties, banking partners, and regulators that their members can't always answer.

 Potential Impact and Mainstream Adoption